leohermet1/FBA_Clustering/README.md

 Once you have preprocessed the data with the first or second method, you can run :

 ```
-python3 visualization.py patientsMatrix/
+python3 visualization.py patientsMatrix.npy
 ```

-You have to enter the paths of the patients matrix (from the preprocessing run) as .npy file
+You have to enter the paths of the patients matrix (from the preprocessing run) as .npy file OR directory with all the patient matrices if using the option -Identity

 This script will help to visualize the output of the tensor decomposition by saving the distribution of the patient matrix on 2 components (PCA) in the current directory.